 Users also couldn’t associate link type with the “Copy link” experience.

-We organized a series of brainstorming sessions with our partner teams from Office 365.
+We organized a series of brainstorming sessions with our partner teams from Microsoft365.
 After many meetings and design iterations, we settled on a version that addressed all these design problems.

 The main idea of the new design was to split user flow into a series of simple decisions (“Email link” plus “Copy link” and other share targets) instead of complicating the sharing dialog surface with all these options.